A Rake's Progress, 3: The Tavern Scene

-Tavern Scene or The Orgy is a work by William Hogarth from 1735, the third picture from the series A Rake's Progress.
+Tavern Scene or The Orgy is a work by the English artist William Hogarth from 1735, the third picture from the series A Rake's Progress.

 A Rake's Progress totals eight oil paintings from 1732 to 1733.
 They were published as engravings from 1734.
 The series depicts the fictional Tom Rakewell's decline and fall.
 He was the free spending son and heir of a rich merchant.
 In the story, he comes to London, wasting his money on luxurious life, buying the services of prostitutes and gambling.
 He ends up in Fleet Prison, and finally at the Bethlem Hospital, or Bedlam.

 Painting

 The picture, which draws from the merry company tradition of painting, shows the beginning of Tom Rakewell's way down.
 It depicts a riotous scene on the combined brothel and the restaurant Rose Tavern at Drury Lane in Covent Garden at three o'clock in the morning.

 The protagonist Tom, drunk with his sword at his side and surrounded by prostitutes, is sprawling in a chair, with one foot on a table.
 Beside him is a rod and lantern, which he stole during his nocturnal wanderings in the streets.
 Two of the women are stealing Tom's watch.
 In the doorway a female street singer makes an appearance.

-In the engraved variant to the right of the picture is a stripper and naked to show off naked poses, for drawings on the table on a tin tray, which a servant is bearing into the room.

 On one of the walls, hangs a world map and framed prints of among others the Roman emperors Augustus, Titus, Otho, Vitellius and Vespasian.